Larry-Osakwe/key-card/backend/README.md

 This service is consumed by the tRPC router in the Next.js frontend.
 The backend service handles:

 1. GitHub API integration
-2. LLM processing with LangGraph
+2. LLM processing with LangGraph (coming in Phase 3.2)
-3. Response generation for user queries about PRs
+3. Response generation for user queries about PRs (coming in Phase 3.3)